(Updated Guide) Sinusitis VA Rating and Disability Compensation

 Yes, the VA may schedule a Compensation and Pension (C&P) examination to assess both the severity and service connection of chronic sinusitis.

-How to prove sinusitis?
+How to prove a sinusitis VA claim?

 When did sinusitis become presumptive?